Addis777/Ai_image_generation_api/README.md

 The API supports OAuth2 authentication and JWT tokens for client authorization and secure access.

+## Extendability and Unused Functionalities

+The API has been designed to accommodate future expansions and enhancements, manifesting in certain classes and methods across various modules that are presently unused in the primary operations.
+Despite their current inactivity, these unutilized components have been purposefully developed to facilitate potential augmentations and the inclusion of new features.

+This deliberate inclusion of currently inactive features within the codebase reflects a forward-thinking approach toward scalability and extendibility.
+These dormant functionalities signify a framework ready for the integration of additional endpoints, service improvements, or expanded functionalities in subsequent stages of the project.

+Their existence represents a foundational aspect of the API's design to adapt to changing requirements, enabling seamless incorporation of new capabilities and broader service offerings as the project evolves.

 ## Directory Structure

 The project directory structure is organized as follows: